clustervision/trinityX/configuration/doc/config_env_vars.rst

     The name of the directory itself is inferred from the name of the post script, see `Post scripts`_ for the naming rules.

+- ``POST_CHROOT``

+    The path of the chroot directory used for this configuration file.
+If not running in a chroot (i.e. for a standard configuration on a controller), this variable will not exist.

 Variables from files